getsadzeg/AreYouAlive/developers.md

 # Mobile
-Mobile application is originally developed by Guricopperfield and MIrzaJiji.
+Mobile application is originally developed by getsadzeg and MIrzaJiji.
 AreYouAlive's logo and design are developed by DroidTwe4kz.

 # Web